 - Is showing other signs of growing independence

-Your child may not be showing all of the above signs that they are ready, it may be just a few but as parents, you will know your child best and know whether you think they are ready or not.
+Your child may not be showing all of the above signs that they are ready, it may be just a few but as parents, you will know your little one best and know whether you think they are ready or not.
 If you try and it appears there are more accidents than successes after a couple of days of trying, it may simply be worth waiting a few months before trying again.

 So, if you have decided they may be ready, what next?
 Read on..